-- 13. Students will not be granted credits for the same course offered under different majors/minors.
-In such cases students will be required to pursue alternate courses which must be approved by the Dean. - 14.
-Exemptions from specific parts of the degree programme may be obtained under the provision of sub-Section III, F (List of exemptions.
+- 1.13.2 Students will not be granted credits for the same course offered under different majors/minors.
+In such cases students will be required to pursue alternate courses which must be approved by the Dean. - 1.13.3 Exemptions from specific parts of the degree programme may be obtained under the provision of 1.5(List of exemptions).

-I. PROGRESS THROUGH THE PROGRAMME
+1.14 PROGRESS THROUGH THE PROGRAMME

-- 15. (a) Full-time students admitted to Year 1, are normally expected to register for 15 Level I Faculty credits in addition to two (2) foundation courses equivalent to a maximum of twenty-one (21) credits, per semester. - (b) Part-time students are expected to register for courses equivalent to a minimum of 6 credits per semester. - (c) In order to satisfy the minimum requirement for entry to the advanced part of the programme (Level II and III), a student must normally record passes in Level I courses equivalent to a minimum of twenty-four (24) credits of Faculty courses. - (d) A student who has obtained passes in Level I Faculty courses equivalent to eighteen (18) credits in the first two (2) semesters of full-time study may, on the approval of the Dean, be allowed to register for a limited number of Level II courses in addition to those courses required to complete Level I requirements. - (e) Students who are registered for the BSc Major in Geography, are eligible for transfer to the BSc Geography programme at the end of Level I, if they have achieved an average cumulative GPA of at least 2.8 in their first year geography courses. - 16.
-The maximum number of credits (including those from foundation courses) for which a student may normally register in any semester is as follows: - (a) In the case of students who have NOT satisfied the requirements for completion of the Level I requirements - i. twenty-one (21) credits subject to a maximum of eighteen (18) credits from Faculty courses if the student is registered full-time. - ii. twelve (12) credits if the student is registered as a part-time student. - (b) In the case of candidates who have fully satisfied the requirements for completion of the Introductory Part of the programme (i.e., students fully in the Advanced Part of the programme): - i. twenty-one (21) credits from Faculty courses. - ii. twelve (12) credits if the student is registered part-time. - (d) Students are required to complete all LEVEL 1 course requirements within four semesters of entry into the programme of study. - (d) Full-time students who require not more than twenty-four (24) credits to graduate, have satisfied all Foundation course requirements, and are exempted from laboratory coursework in at least one course, may be allowed to register for twenty-four (24) credits of Faculty courses with written permission from the Dean.
+- 1.14.1 (a) Full-time students admitted to Year 1, are normally expected to register for 15 Level I Faculty credits in addition to two (2) foundation courses equivalent to a maximum of twenty-one (21) credits, per semester. - (b) Part-time students are expected to register for courses equivalent to a minimum of 6 credits per semester. - (d) To satisfy the minimum requirement for entry to the advanced part of the programme (Level II and III), a student must normally record passes in Level I courses equivalent to a minimum of twenty-four (24) credits of Faculty courses. - (d) A student who has obtained passes in Level I Faculty courses equivalent to eighteen (18) credits in the first two (2) semesters of full-time study may, on the approval of the Dean, be allowed to register for a limited number of Level II courses in addition to those courses required to complete Level I requirements. - (e) Students who are registered for the BSc Major in Geography, are eligible for transfer to the BSc Geography programme at the end of Level I, if they have achieved an average cumulative GPA of at least 2.8 in their first first-year geography courses. - 1.14.2 The maximum number of credits (including those from foundation courses) for which a student may normally register in any semester is as follows: - (a) In the case of students who have NOT satisfied the requirements for completion of the Level I requirements - twenty-one (21) credits subject to a maximum of eighteen (18) credits from Faculty courses if the student is registered full-time. - ii. twelve (12) credits if the student is registered as a part-time student. - (b) In the case of candidates who have fully satisfied the requirements for completion of the Introductory Part of the programme (i.e., students fully in the Advanced Part of the programme): - i. twenty-one (21) credits from Faculty courses. - ii. twelve (12) credits if the student is registered part-time. - (c) Students are required to complete all LEVEL 1 course requirements within four semesters of entry into the programme of study. - (d) Full-time students who require not more than twenty-four (24) credits to graduate, have satisfied all Foundation course requirements, and are exempted from laboratory coursework in at least one course, may be allowed to register for twenty-four (24) credits of Faculty courses with written permission from the Dean.

-J. DECLARATION OF MAJORS AND MINORS
+1.15 DECLARATION OF MAJORS AND MINORS

-- 17. (a) Students are required to register for a major/option upon entry into the Faculty.
+- 1.15.1 Students are required to register for a major/option upon entry into the Faculty.
 However, students may request a change in major/option as they progress along their studies.
-Students desirous of pursuing majors in a Faculty other than FFA must apply for and obtain official approval from that Faculty before they can be admitted into such majors. - (b) Students are required to make a final declaration of their proposed major(s)/minor(s)/options by the end of the registration period of the semester in which they are likely to graduate. - (c) Students who have met the requirements for the degree for which they have registered may not register for further courses in pursuit of that degree.
+Students desirous of pursuing majors in a Faculty other than FFA must apply for and obtain official approval from that Faculty before they can be admitted into such majors. - (a) 1.15.2 Students are required to make a final declaration of their proposed major(s)/minor(s)/options by the